abdallah197/llama2-from-scratch/README.md

   This resource provided practical insights and a foundational understanding necessary for this implementation.
 - The [Meta LLaMA GitHub repository](https://github.com/meta-llama/llama) has been an essential resource for understanding the intricacies of the LLaMA 2 model and its implementation.
+- DeepSpeed [Megatron-LM GPT2 tutorial](https://www.deepspeed.ai/tutorials/megatron/) which details how to integrate deepspeed when training a torch based model.

 I am grateful for the knowledge shared by these individuals and communities, which has significantly contributed to the development of this project.